pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Open Source Cooperation

   Open source spirit is one of the cores of the TiDB Community.
-We hope more people embrace open source,so courses about it is a significantly important part of this course system.
-At current, multiple courses are on the list:
+At current, multiple courses regarding this subject are on the list:

   - Introduction to OSS
     To let people know about open-source spirit, basic knowledge such as the mean of open-source spirit and its history will be covered.